3-day Tactical Shotgun Instructor Certification Course

 - Timed Combat Shotgun Qualification Course with certified marksmanship rating.

-Course duration: 3-days (28 hours) Includes night shoot
+Course duration: 3-days (28 hours) Includes low-light shoot

 Course student limit: 16